namoshizun/goodjson/README.md

 ## Installation
 * Require Python >= 3.6.
-* Install from GitHub: pip install git+https://github.com/namoshizun/goodjson.git@master
+* Install from GitHub: `pip install git+https://github.com/namoshizun/goodjson.git@master`

 ## Usage
 #### Validator Function
 A GoodJSON validator is a function with signature `Callable[..., Tuple[bool, ValidationFail]]`.
-It takes any data and returns True/False based on the validity of the data, and a `ValidationFail` object to tell exactly what data failed to meet which requirement.
-Each validator must accompany en `ErrorMessage`.
+It takes any data and returns True/False based its validity, and a `ValidationFail` object to tell exactly what value failed to meet which requirement.
+Each validator must accompany an `ErrorMessage`.
 For example, we can create a parameterizable validator that checks string prefix like below:

 ```python
 from goodjson.errors import ErrorMessage